landlab/landlab/docs/working_with_landlab.rst

 2. Instantiate objects
 ++++++++++++++++++++++

-As noted above, Landlab is coded in an object-oriented (XXX LINK) style.
+As noted in previous sections, Landlab is coded in an `object-oriented style <http://code.tutsplus.com/articles/python-from-scratch-object-oriented-programming--net-21476>`_.
 This means that we need to “instantiate” the various Landlab objects that we will use to store data and run the model.
 The grid and all the components are objects, so we need to instantiate them next.

 Note that most components require the grid object be passed to them as one of their arguments during instantiation, so the first thing you’ll want to instantiate will be the grid.